0xtf/testmynids.org/README.md

 ## Usage

-Easiet way is to download and run the [script](./tmNIDS) *(only requirements are wget, curl and nc, which should be included in your distro)*.
+Easiet way is to download and run the [script](./tmNIDS) *(only requirements are curl and nc, which should be included in your distro)*.
 You can also run the tests manually by looking at the script.

 After downloading the script, make it executable *(chmod +x tmNIDS)* and run it to be presented with the wizard: